Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 | Jan 28 | 34°F        | $7.46/MMBtu | $200/MWh        | +$147.67          |
 | Jan 29 | 42°F        | $3.92/MMBtu | $27/MWh         | -$0.81            |

 Gas prices jumped sharply.
-Power prices quintupled.
+Power prices more than quintupled.
 And then, as temperatures recovered on January 29, the spread turned negative and while January 30 showed some residual elevation as the grid normalized, the event was effectively over within two days.

 > **The spark spread captures the core economics in a single number.**